-The College is committed to complying with all requirements as set forth by Title IX of the Education Amendments of 1972 ("Title IX") and subsequent revisions.
-As such, the College does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX, including in admission and employment.
+The College is committed to complying with all requirements as set forth by Title IX of the Education Amendments of 1972 ("Title IX").
+As such, discrimination on the basis of sex or gender will not be tolerated in any of College's education programs or activities.
 Such discrimination includes, but is not limited to, the following: sexual harassment; sexual violence; stalking; relationship violence; and failure to provide equal opportunity in admissions, activities, or employment.
-Student workers will be covered by this policy, and may also fall under the jurisdiction of Human Resources and Development, which will jointly resolve all complaints with the Assistant Dean of Student Affairs.
+Student workers will be covered by this policy, and may also fall under the jurisdiction of Human Resources and Development, which will jointly resolve all complaints with the Dean of Student Affairs.